tuonghoanger/July3rd/README.md

 Use WASD to move around scene .
-Control scene with left mouse .
+Hold left mouse to control scene like Unreal